Somehow, our Emmie Jane turned two this week.

 It’s important to us that she knows how supported she is, but we also think it’s okay to challenge her.
 And I really do believe that this will pay off in the long run.

 Something I heard recently that stuck with me: “We aren’t raising kids.
 We are raising adults.”
 I took this to mean that it’s our job as parents to equip and embolden our kids to be independent and strong, knowing all the while that they can lean on us and that we will be there to help them back up if/when they fall.

 Both girls are starting preschool in the fall; they’ll go three mornings a week.
 I think Emmie may hate it at first, but I’m confident that she’ll warm up to it.
 I CAN’T believe I’ll have two preschoolers on my hands–will deal with this later.

 Emmie has turned into an amazing sleeper.
-It seems like she went through a sleep regression every month of her first year of life, but this last year she has been a stud.
+It seems like she went through a sleep regression every month of her first year of life.
+However, this last year she has been a stud.
 She usually wakes up between 6:30am-7am, naps (like a rock) from 12:30pm-2:30pm, and is out by 7:15pm every night.

 She’s definitely in a weird eating phase right now (not a headache at all!!).
-Emmie has always been a much pickier eater than Char, despite our nearly identical approach to introducing foods since she was a baby.
+Emmie has always been a much pickier eater than Char.
+This is despite our nearly identical approach to introducing foods since she was a baby.
 She loves fruit, avocado, cheese, and eggs (usually).
 She’s slowly coming around to fresh vegetables but still has a hard time with meat.
-I always put the exact same plate in front of them, and I’m hoping over time she’ll get a little better.
+I always put the exact same plate in front of them.
+I’m hoping over time she’ll get a little better.
 She loves her 10am green smoothie (my daughter, after all) and has a special affinity for spicy popcorn